 4. Hill Fort, Kesroli

 Access to Hill Fort, Kesroli may not be as easy as getting into the other forts on this list.
 Hill Fort, Kesroli is now a heritage resort owned by Neemrana Group of Hotels.
+It is one of the rare heritage hotels and a perfect holiday choice for a weekend getaway.
+The hotel has a swimming pool and a beautiful garden with rooms decorated in traditional Rajasthani style.

 - Location: Kesroli